Please review the skyBeacon frequently asked questions prior to submitting a support ticket or placing a phone call.

 No, you do not need the internet or an internet connection while configuring the skyBeacon.
 The “Wi-Fi” connection is simply a radio signal that connects the skyBeacon application on your mobile device to the skyBeacon.
 You will see a warning of “no internet connection,” but that doesn’t matter because you are not trying to connect to the internet; you are using the Wi-Fi radio signal as a connection for the mobile app to communicate with the skyBeacon.

 Light Sport: Available now but requires a Letter of Authorization from the manufacturer for installation.

-Certified Aircraft: Certification is underway.
-We hope to complete certification for fixed-wing aircraft during Q1 2019.
+Certified Aircraft: Certification is underway and the TSO package has been filed.
 Shipments will begin following award of both TSO and STC.
 Rotorcraft certification will follow but we do not have a firm timeframe for rotor at this time.

 tailBeacon is designed to be a direct replacement for the common navigation light or nav/strobe found on the tail of many aircraft. tailBeacon has the form factor and installation characteristics of a traditional Grimes style rear postion light, referred to as a Grimes model S or A-2064.

 It is recommended that you download the tailBeacon installation and user instructions and carefully check the installation template with the aircraft prior to purchase ensuring that the tailBeacon will fit your aircraft.

 The installation manual is available from:

 A typical tailBeacon installation will take an installer around 15 minutes.
 This is the time taken for the physical installation of the tailBeacon to the aircraft and configure the device.
 Please note that all aircraft are different and can potentially affect the installation time.
 We strongly recommend verification that the tailBeacon will fit the aircraft prior to installation or modification.